mieky/kippt-export/README.md

 # kippt-export

-Using the [Kippt API](http://developers.kippt.com/), exports your Kippt Lists into [Netscape Bookmarks](https://github.com/bahamas10/node-netscape-bookmarks) HTML format which, you might or might not be able to import into another service.
+Using the [Kippt API](http://developers.kippt.com/), exports your Kippt Lists into [Netscape Bookmarks](https://github.com/bahamas10/node-netscape-bookmarks) HTML format which, you can import into your web browser – maybe even into another bookmarking service!

 To see if the file format matches your needs, you can try create a sample HTML with:
 `npm install && node ns-test >bookmarks.html`